 Instructions

-- Preheat the oven to 400°F/200°C. Dip the bagels in the yogurt then coat in sesame or poppy seeds and put on the lined baking tray.
+- Preheat the oven to 400°F/200°C. Dip the bagels in the yogurt, then coat in sesame seeds and place on the lined baking tray.
 Bake for 40 minutes or until the bagels are golden brown.